varunpatro/cinnabot/README.md

 1. Have cooler phrases as commands instead of one word commands.
 Like ''.
 2. Fun error messages (e.g. Chuck Norris Jokes)

-### Misc

-1. Change name to something more human - 'cinnabutler'